Admitted Graduate Students

 Housing

 WVU Housing offers 4 conveniently located University Apartment communities.
-These communities are affordable, close to campus, and offer amenities of home.
+These communities are affordable, close to campus, and offer the amenities of home.

 For more information on housing availability, please contact WVU Housing.